beNative/7-zip-gui/FUNCTIONAL_MANUAL.md

     - **Archive Format (`-t`)**: Choose the type, like `7z` or `zip`.
     - **Compression Level (`-mx`)**: '5' (Normal) is a good default.
 '9' (Ultra) is strongest.
     - **Password (`-p`)**: Set a password for encryption if needed.
 5.  **Start Compression**: Click the "Run Command" button.
-Monitor its progress in the Operation Log panel.
+Monitor its progress in the Operation Log panel and the status bar.

 ### How to Extract an Archive